When did your menopause symptoms start and what were they?

 What has been the impact on your daily life?

-My daily life is very busy – that is because I feel really well and usually very energised.
+My daily life is very busy, because I feel really well and usually very energised.
 I do have times when I don’t sleep so well or feel anxious for no apparent reason and that makes the demands of my job more difficult.

 However, the positives far outweigh the negatives and so the impact has been that I have trained to be a specialist, I run workshops and speak at events, I run my practice and I’m about to do my first solo jazz gig – bring it on!